 This list is by no means exhaustive; there are many other examples of medical negligence and malpractice.
 Additionally, medical malpractice can result in a wide range of injuries and complications, including cerebral palsy, meningitis, group B strep, shoulder dystocia, Erb’s palsy, paralysis, and much more.

-How Medical Malpractice Occurs
+How Often Does Medical Malpractice Occur?

 Medical errors in the U.S. are a leading cause of preventable injuries and death.
 According to the Diederich Healthcare 2015 Medical Malpractice Payout Analysis, insurance companies paid out $3,891,743,050 for medical malpractice claims in the U.S. in 2014.
 Insurers paid out about 30 percent of those funds for medical errors resulting in death.
 Significant permanent injuries accounted for 18 percent of the payouts, major permanent injuries accounted for 17 percent, while brain damage, quadriplegia, and lifelong-care injuries accounted for 13 percent.